The explosive, impulsive, and intense vocals of Jace Miller.

 The MELODIC CREATIVITY of Jamie Victor’s bass and harmonies.

 THIS IS ALRIGHT JUNIOR — an electric mixture of rock, with passionately haunting lyrics, infectious songwriting and stunning energy.
-Touring aggressively since 2006, the band has shared the stage with several of the biggest names in music and performed on some of the biggest stages, locally and nationally.
+Touring aggressively, the band has shared the stage with several of the biggest names in music and performed at some of the biggest venues.

 Alright Junior has shared the stage with Incubus, Cake, Circa Survive, Local H, Toadies, Flogging Molly, Civil Twilight, Maps & Atlases, Sponge, Our Lady Peace, Nick Oliveri of Queens of the Stone Age, 10 Years, The Red Jumpsuit Apparatus, Young the Giant, The Ataris, Everclear, Wheatus, The Head and The Heart, KONGOS, Bear Hands, and more.

-The band formed in 2006 in Philadelphia, PA.
-Their debut album, Eudaemonic, was recorded with Kevin Wesley Williams and mastered by UE Nastasi (Cobra Starship, Gym Class Heroes, Panic!
+The band formed in Philadelphia, PA.
+Their album Eudaemonic was recorded with Kevin Wesley Williams and mastered by UE Nastasi (Cobra Starship, Gym Class Heroes, Panic!
 At the Disco) and distributed by ADA Warner Music Group.
-Songs from the record (Up In Flames, Mouths of a Herd, and Sinner of the State) received immediate radio airplay locally and beyond.
+Songs from the record (Up In Flames, Mouths of a Herd, and Sinner of the State) received immediate radio airplay.
 Alright Junior’s debut record was put on regular rotation by a station in Milan, Italy, and was being pushed through certain areas in Europe and the UK.
-By 2008, AJ had already found themselves sharing the stage with Sponge, Matt Mays & El Torpedo, Joe Coffee (Rev. Paul Bearer of Sheer Terror), and McRad.
+The band also shared the stage with Sponge, Matt Mays & El Torpedo, Joe Coffee (Rev. Paul Bearer of Sheer Terror), and McRad.

-In 2009, the group began working on their sophomore recording, a five-song EP titled Our Temporary Everything, at Big Blue Meenie Recording Studios (Rage Against The Machine, INXS, Taking Back Sunday, Thursday, Lifetime) in Jersey City, NJ.
+Alright Junior put out a five-song EP titled Our Temporary Everything, recorded at Big Blue Meenie Recording Studios (Rage Against The Machine, INXS, Taking Back Sunday, Thursday, Lifetime) in Jersey City, NJ.
 Recording sessions were spearheaded by mastermind Tim “Rumblefish” Gilles.
 Alan Douches from West West Side Music in New Windsor, NY (Mastodon, Dillinger Escape Plan, Alkaline Trio, Ben Folds Five, Hot Water Music) applied his mastering expertise.
-Their singles Fish vs. Ambulance and Minds Built Like Rome achieved regular radio airplay, and garnered attention from a larger audience, as the band was also featured in TV appearances on ABC and NBC.
+Their singles Fish vs. Ambulance and Minds Built Like Rome achieved regular radio airplay, and garnered attention from a larger audience in TV appearances on ABC and NBC.

-Scratching at the Ceiling, the third recording by Alright Junior, was recorded and released in 2011, again at the hands of Big Blue Meenie Recording Studios and West West Side Music.
-Upon the EP’s release, the track Burn received special attention from Radio 104.5FM WRFF; the station played the song on the radio and the band played it live on-the-air during their second "Live at Five" appearance.
-2011 proved a big year for AJ opening for bands such as Young the Giant, Circa Survive, Maps & Atlases, Sleeper Agent, Violent Soho, and Mondo Generator (Nick Oliveri, ex-Queens of the Stone Age).
+Scratching at the Ceiling was recorded again at the hands of Big Blue Meenie Recording Studios and West West Side Music.
+Upon the EP’s release, the track Burn received special attention from Radio 104.5FM WRFF; the station played Burn on the radio, and the band played it live on-the-air during their second "Live at Five" appearance.
+The band opened shows for Young the Giant, Circa Survive, Maps & Atlases, Sleeper Agent, Violent Soho, and Mondo Generator (Nick Oliveri, ex-Queens of the Stone Age).

-In March 2012, the band went into Studio 4 (John Lennon, Nine Inch Nails, Urge Overkill, Circa Survive) in Philadelphia, PA, and recorded a new single, How You’ve Changed Me, with good friend Steven LaFashia.
+Next, the band went into Studio 4 (John Lennon, Nine Inch Nails, Urge Overkill, Circa Survive) in Philadelphia, PA, and recorded a new single, How You’ve Changed Me, with good friend Steven LaFashia.
 UE Nastasi mastered the song at Sterling Sound in NYC.
-The song was released at the beginning of May 2012.
 Soon after, AJ shared the stage with Romans (ex-Head Automatica, We Are The Fury, Jaguar Love), Gabriel the Marine, and NGHBRS.
-On May 13, 2012, Alright Junior opened for Incubus, Cake, Angels & Airwaves, Civil Twilight, and Flogging Molly at Radio 104.5’s Fifth Birthday Party.
-In June 2012, the band was asked to share the stage with Empires, The Lighthouse and The Whaler, and Team Spirit (ex-Passion Pit).
-By August 2012, Alright Junior opened for Canada’s darlings, Our Lady Peace, and then for 10 Years and The Red Jumpsuit Apparatus by October 2012.
-To end the year, AJ was asked to open for the almighty Chicago duo, Local H, in December 2012.
+Alright Junior opened for Incubus, Cake, Angels & Airwaves, Civil Twilight, and Flogging Molly at Radio 104.5’s Fifth Birthday Party.
+Next, the band was asked to share the stage with Empires, The Lighthouse and The Whaler, and Team Spirit (ex-Passion Pit).
+Alright Junior then opened for Canada’s darlings, Our Lady Peace, 10 Years, The Red Jumpsuit Apparatus, and the almighty Chicago duo, Local H.

-In 2016, Alright Junior played a handful of shows with Flyermile (members of Circa Survive, ex-A Life Once Lost), and were a featured act at several festivals.
-Alright Junior was asked to join Radio 104.5 WRFF for the band’s fourth "Live at Five" on-air session and interview in May 2016, and performed their newest single from Inhibition called Over You Over Me.
-By July 2016, Alright Junior supported The Unlikely Candidates and Holy White Hounds.
-In August 2016, the band played with Grandpa vs. Prowler (featuring actors Danny Masterson, Adam Busch, Michael Pena, and members of Kill Hannah, Filter, and Kings of Leon).
-In September 2016, Alright Junior played the first leg of the Inhibition Tour through the East Coast and Northern U.S.
+Alright Junior played a handful of shows with Flyermile (members of Circa Survive, ex-A Life Once Lost), and were a featured act at several festivals.
+Alright Junior was asked to join Radio 104.5 WRFF for the band’s fourth "Live at Five" on-air session and interview and performed their single from Inhibition called Over You Over Me.
+Alright Junior supported The Unlikely Candidates and Holy White Hounds and played with Grandpa vs. Prowler (featuring actors Danny Masterson, Adam Busch, Michael Pena, and members of Kill Hannah, Filter, and Kings of Leon).
+Alright Junior toured Inhibition throughout the U.S.